tonibom/passager/README.md

 # Passager (Password Manager)
-Final project for University of Oulu's Faculty of IEEE's **Computer Security** course in 2019.
+Final project for University of Oulu's Faculty of ITEE's **Computer Security** course in 2019.

 ## What is _Passager_?